igorratn/soil-models/README.md

 This representation is performed by the LineLab (Nf, k) procedure.<br> Here Nf is a parameter defining the identifier code of the grid function; k is the number of level lines on the display screen.<br>

-software required: DosBox, Turbo Pascal: https://gist.github.com/nvgrw/da00b5d3ac96b9c45c80
+software required: DosBox, Turbo Pascal: https://gist.github.com/nvgrw/da00b5d3ac96b9c45c80 <br>
 after the installation, you can update the DOSBox configuration file (eg. for MacOS open -e ~/Library/Preferences/DOSBox\ 0.74-3-3\ Preferences) with the following:
 <br>